I get asked frequently about what sorts of “things” I use. For example, what are my favorite bird feeders? Or where do I

 Bird Feeding Pole:

 - If you don’t want to make your own pole (like I did in my yard), then the Squirrel Stopper is easily the best pre-made option.
-I used it for many years, and no squirrel ever got to my feeders.
+I used it for many years, and no squirrels ever got to the feeders.

 Honestly, there isn’t a great option for buying bird food online that is reasonably priced.
 Bags of birdseed are just too heavy to ship economically.
 When I do need to purchase food online, then I typically shop on Chewy, but you will pay quite a bit more for convenience.

 I almost always buy bird food in bulk at a local store to obtain the best prices.
 The bigger the bag, the better price per pound you typically get.
 Also, I have found that buying a single seed is the cheapest.
 I NEVER buy a pre-mixed bag, as they charge extra for this.
 So I buy 25 lb. bags of sunflower seeds, peanuts, corn, and safflower seeds, then mix them together.